industry leather header

 Verification throughout the supply chain

-Our scientific analysis provides independent validation of supplier and tannery claims, and creates an evidence-based link between the product and deforestation.
+Our scientific analysis provides independent validation of supplier and tannery claims and creates an evidence-based link between the product and deforestation.

 By providing scientific evidence of product origin, we enable brands to mitigate legal, reputational, and commercial risk.

-Whitepaper: The EU Deforestation Regulation (EUDR)
+The EU Deforestation Regulation (EUDR)

 Uncover the key features of the legislation, the implications for business, related regulations, and how traceability supports compliance.

-Download to gain insights into:
+Download for insights into:

-• The key features of the legislation
+• Key features of the legislation

 • How scientific traceability supports compliance